Perfectionism gave us many wonderful things:

 Oh, and don’t worry about any other story element like dialogue or plot.
 That’s not what we are here for today; one step at a time.
 Just describe the scenery from her point of view.

 Go ahead, write it now, and be so courageous as to share your exercise in the comments below!
-It will be excellent motivation for you, and you could get valuable feedback.

 THE GOOD-BYE PART